Trump administration considers moving U.S. embassy in Israel

-WASHINGTON — The Trump administration is considering moving the U.S. embassy in Israel from its current location in Tel Aviv to Jerusalem ahead of a legislative deadline this week, a move that would carry serious national security implications and roadblocks to any genuine revival of an Arab-Israeli peace plan.
+WASHINGTON — The Trump administration is considering moving the U.S. embassy in Israel from Tel Aviv to Jerusalem ahead of a legislative deadline this week, a move that would carry serious national security implications and block any genuine revival of an Arab-Israeli peace plan.

-Greenlighting such a plan would signal U.S. recognition of Jerusalem as Israel’s capital and infuriate Palestinians, who claim the eastern sector of the city, captured by Israel in 1967, as their capital.
+Greenlighting such a plan would signal U.S. recognition of Jerusalem as Israel’s capital, infuriating Palestinians who claim the eastern sector of the city, captured by Israel in 1967, as their capital.
 Vice President Mike Pence confirmed in a speech this week that the administration is studying the issue.

-The discussions come as Trump’s son-in-law and top adviser, Jared Kushner, and Middle East envoy Jason Greenblatt, shuttle back and forth to the region looking to do what no other world leaders have done before them — achieve lasting peace between the Israelis and Palestinians.
+The discussions come as Trump’s son-in-law and top adviser, Jared Kushner, and Middle East envoy Jason Greenblatt shuttle back and forth to the region looking to do what no other world leaders have been able to do — achieve lasting peace between the Israelis and Palestinians.

-“This step would kill the possibility of a peace deal any time soon,” said Ilan Goldenberg, director of the Middle East Security Program at the Center for a New American Security.
+“This step would kill the possibility of a peace deal any time soon,” said Ilan Goldenberg, director of the Middle East security program at the Center for a New American Security, a Washington-based progressive think tank.
 “The Arab states would be furious.
 The Jordanians would be worried.
 The Palestinians would walk away from any discussion.”

-As a candidate, Trump echoed the decades-old promise of past presidential candidates that he would move the embassy.
+As a candidate, Trump echoed the decades-old promise of past presidential candidates by saying he would move the embassy.
 But past presidents have not followed through on the pledge, and have periodically signed a waiver of the 1995 Jerusalem Embassy Act, postponing the move for six months.

-However, unlike administrations past, two U.S. officials tell NBC News that the Trump administration is closely examining options as the waiver deadline approaches this week, which would postpone the move for another six months.
-It’s the second time the issue is up for review since Trump took office.
+However, unlike those administrations, two U.S. officials tell NBC News that the Trump administration is closely examining options as the waiver deadline approaches this week, which would postpone the move for another six months.
+It’s the second time the issue has come up for review since Trump took office.
 In June, the president explored the option and opted to postpone the move.

-Even holding discussions on the issue is a shift from the approach of previous administrations, which concluded that such provocative measures only risk unsettling a region rife with tension.
+Even holding discussions on the issue is a shift from previous administrations, which concluded that such provocative measures only risk unsettling a region rife with tension.

-Earlier this month, in a congressional hearing on the issue of moving the embassy to Jerusalem, Rep. Ron DeSantis said that transfer of the embassy may be delayed due to the Trump administration’s “efforts to pursue a peace deal between Israel and the Palestinian Arabs.”
+Earlier this month, in a congressional hearing on moving the embassy to Jerusalem, Rep. Ron DeSantis, R-Fla., said such a move may be delayed due to the Trump administration’s “efforts to pursue a peace deal between Israel and the Palestinian Arabs.”

 The administration later reversed its decision to close the Palestinian mission but said it would impose limitations that may be lifted after 90 days.
 The announcement prompted threats by Palestinian negotiators to permanently cut ties with Washington.